DrVicki/html-terrarium-part1/part2-css.md

 Note the use of percentages here.
 If you scale your browser down, you can see how the jar scales as well.
 Also notice the widths and height percentages for the jar elements and how each element is absolutely positioned in the center, pinned to the bottom of the viewport.

 We are also using `rem` for the border-radius, a font-relative length.
 Read more about this type of relative measurement in the [CSS spec](https://www.w3.org/TR/css-values-3/#font-relative-lengths).

-✅ Try changing the jar colors and opacity vs. those of the dirt.
-What happens?
-Why?

 ---